-Week 1 NFL viewers' guide: Score predictions, best games, more
+Week 1 NFL guide: Score predictions, best games, fantasy tips

 Point spread: JAX -3 | Matchup quality: 46.8 (of 100)

 Mike DiRocco's pick: The Jaguars are 0-3 all time at MetLife Stadium, but this is by far the best team they've brought to New Jersey.
 The marquee matchup is Jalen Ramsey vs. Odell Beckham Jr., but don't get sidetracked.
-The Jaguars' run game, with the addition of Andrew Norwell and a slimmed-down Leonard Fournette, will determine the outcome.
+The Jaguars' running game, with the addition of Andrew Norwell and a slimmed-down Leonard Fournette, will determine the outcome.
 Jaguars 25, Giants 16

 Jordan Raanan's pick: The revamped Giants offense finally takes the field with Beckham and Saquon Barkley.
 That should help a unit that scored 13.6 points last season with Beckham either limited or out with injury; the Giants average 23 points with him at or near full strength.
 The Jaguars were the No. 2 scoring defense last season, and ranked second with 55 sacks.
 That's a problem for the new-look Giants offensive line, which still has problems on the right side.
 Jaguars 21, Giants 20